kensanata/spellcasters/Qunu.md

 unaffected.
 Sadly, it's hard to act coherently if all you know is how you feel about people and situations.
 When the spell ends, the victims don't recall much, not even the moment they lost their mind.

+**Silent message** (1) allows you to send a short message and receive a short answer without speaking any words.
+The recipient has to be within a mile.
+The message does not involve any mind reading so you still need to share a common language, and replying is optional.

 **...** (2)